If you are searching for a split keyboard, you are probably asking one of three questions:

 When you look at it from an ergonomic perspective, two problems immediately stand out:

-• Because there is no physical split, people often use one hand to press keys that should belong to the other.
+• Because there is no physical split, it is easy to use one hand for keys that should belong to the other hand.

 Ergonomic Misalignment